John-Abbott-College/6P3-Notes/wk9/python-extras.md

 ```

 Notice how in the example above, **all arguments were positional**, which makes them  **mandatory**.
-In other words, the order in which they were passed determined  which variable they were being assigned to.
+In other words, the order in which they are passed determines which variable they were being assigned to.

 It's also possible to make arguments optional.
 In this case, they must be specified with the correct "Flag".